phonexicum/DHP-PE-RA-FDM/README.md

+`mpi-cuda` branch is created to write DHP-PE-RA-FDM algorithm with cuda acceleration for ***Tesla X2070*** videocards under lomonosov supercomputer.
+This code probably is not really flexible for various video-cards (never testeds).

 # DHP_PE_RA_FDM

-`mpi-cuda` branch is created to write DHP-PE-RA-FDM algorithm with cuda acceleration for ***Tesla X2070*** videocards under lomonosov supercomputer.
-This code is not really flexible for various video-cards.

 ***DHP_PE_RA_FDM*** - Dirichlet-Problem-Poisson's-Equation-Rectangular-Area-Finite-Difference-Method